sirius-ms/sirius-docs.github.io/docs/_pages/cli-standalone.md

 ## Custom database tool {#custom-database-tool}
-The `custom-db` tool enabled the import of custom structure databases from a CSV or TSV (tab-separated), where structures are provided in `SMILES` format.
-Optionally, you can also provide a database `id` and a `name` for the entries.
+The `custom-db` tool enabled the import of custom structure databases and spectral libraries.

+- **Structure database from single file** can be imported from a CSV or TSV file, where structures are provided in `SMILES` format.
+You can also provide a database `id` and a `name` for the entries.
+You can import multiple files containing compounds in SMILES format into a single database.

 ```
 CN1CCCC1C2=C[N+](=CC=C2)[O-]	id-01	Nicotin